Sakshi2k/Quarantine-HackFest/README.md

 DATABASE

 Our datbase consists of all the required data about the registered parking slots under our app:- serial number, place's name,its coordinates,number of available slots,total slots

 1.The user enters a primary location

 2.We get the coordinates of the location using a gps tracker.

-3.The nearest location is found among the registered parking lots in our database 4.The place name is display accordingly .
+3.The nearest location is found among the registered parking lots in our database

+4.The place name is display accordingly .

 5.The number of empty slots are shown.

+1 denotes slot is taken
+0 denotes slot is empty